|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 Table of Contents

-Since about 2002, the science teacher at my son's school, Lyn Streck, has let me teach a science class to her 3rd graders.
-There's four classes in the grade and I give all lessons in one day.
+Since about 2002, the science teacher at my son's school, Lyn Streck, has let me teach a science class to her 3rd and 4th graders.
+This class is for 3rd graders.
+There's four classes in each grade and I give all lessons in one day.

 The students cut out and assemble the NOAA Surface of the Earth Icosahedron Globe (http://www.ngdc.noaa.gov/mgg/fliers/04mgg02.html).